Privacy Policy

 What we collect, and why

-1. Analytics (Google Analytics 4) — consent-based
+1. Analytics (Google Analytics 4)

-If you give consent, we use Google Analytics 4 (GA4) to understand how the site is used — for example which pages are visited, roughly where in the world visitors are, and whether the calculator is being used.
+We use Google Analytics 4 (GA4) to understand how the site is used — for example which pages are visited, roughly where in the world visitors are, and whether the calculator is being used.
 This helps us improve the content and the tool.

 3. Email sign-up (MailerLite) — only if you opt in